numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 obtained (evaluated or recommended, see [BBO2016ex]_) before or at this time step.

+In the bi- and multi-objective case, the assessed quality indicator at the given time step will be a hypervolume indicator computed from *all* solutions obtained (evaluated or recommended) before or at this time step.

-.. todo:: REMARK: the performance assessment in itself is to the most part not
+.. todo:: REMARK: the performance assessment in itself is to the most part **not
-              relative to the optimum or, more concisely, to an optimal indicator value.
-Conceptually, we can and should consider the target values as (i) absolute values and (ii) as variable input parameters for the assessment.
-The choice of targets relative to the best possible indicator value is desirable but no necessity.
+              relative** to the optimum or, more concisely, to an optimal indicator value.
+Conceptually, we should consider the target values as (i) absolute values and (ii) as variable input parameters for the assessment.
+The choice of targets relative to the best possible indicator value is a useful heuristic, but no necessity.
 Only the *uniform* choice of targets within the instances of a single problem poses a significant challenge.
-This challenge is however not even necessarily solved by knowing the best possible indicator value.
+This challenge is not necessarily solved by knowing the best possible indicator value.

 .. todo::   * perf assessement is relative - we face a problem: we do not have the optimum.